trinodb/trino/docs/src/main/sphinx/develop/client-protocol.rst

 Important ``QueryResults`` attributes
 -------------------------------------

 The most important attributes of the ``QueryResults`` JSON document returned by the REST API endpoints are listed in this table.
-Refer to the class ``io.trino.client.QueryResults`` in module ``trino-client`` for more details.
+For more details, refer to the class ``io.trino.client.QueryResults`` in module ``trino-client`` in the ``client`` directory of the Trino source code.

 .. list-table:: ``QueryResults attributes``
   :widths: 25, 55